d-miller/d-miller.github.io/index.md

 I'm a senior researcher at the [American Institutes for Research](https://www.air.org/experts/person/david-i-miller) (AIR), a non-profit behavioral and social science research organization, studying gender diversity and broadening participation in STEM fields.
 I build bridges across multiple perspectives—including education, developmental psychology, social psychology, and sociology—to explain complex phenomena and address pressing issues in STEM education.

 I presently lead a programmatic line of meta-analytic research funded by the U.S. National Science Foundation (NSF), including projects on [children's](https://nsf.gov/awardsearch/showAward?AWD_ID=1920401) gender stereotypes about STEM and verbal abilities, [undergraduates'](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2110368) motivation and retention in STEM, [gender biases](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2055422) in STEM higher education and workforce settings, and using [artificial intelligence](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2425651) to accelerate research synthesis.
-I am or have been senior personnel on eight federal grants totaling over $9M, including as lead PI on five NSF grants (see the list below).
+I am or have been senior personnel on nine research and training grants totaling over $10M, including as lead PI on five NSF grants (see below).

 I also closely collaborate with NSF program officers as the lead PI for the [ECR Hub](https://ecrhub.org/).
 This five-year resource center partners with NSF to support and grow communities of fundamental STEM education researchers across the nation who are funded or seek to be funded by NSF's [ECR:Core](https://new.nsf.gov/funding/opportunities/ecrcore-edu-core-research) or [ECR:BCSER](https://new.nsf.gov/funding/opportunities/ehr-core-research-building-capacity-stem-education-research) programs.
 One recent example includes organizing the [2024 ECR PI Meeting](https://ecrhub.org/ecrpi24), a two-day convening of about 400 scholars, to foster new relationships across disciplinary silos.
 AIR leads this center in [close collaboration](https://ecrhub.org/about-ecr-hub) with Georgia State University, Morgan State University, and Northwestern University.